• Skip to primary navigation

 Chop the potatoes into bite-sized pieces, trying to keep them the same size so that they cook evenly.

-Steaming the potatoes before roasting them helps them be soft in the middle and crispy on the outside.
+Steaming the potatoes before roasting helps them be soft in the middle and crispy on the outside.
 If you would prefer to skip the steaming step, simply increase the roasting time by 5 minutes or so (keep in mind they may not turn out quite the same without steaming first).

 For roasting, you'll toss the potato pieces in coconut aminos and place them evenly on a lined baking sheet and into the preheated oven.
 I like a reusable silicone mat or unbleached parchment paper (which is compostable, only if unbleached).